jeremenichelli/personal-site/about/index.md

 title: About
 layout: default
 type: about
-excerpt: Born and raised in Argentina and currently living in sunny Barcelona, working in [New Relic](//newrelic.com) as a Software Engineer.
+excerpt: Born and raised in Argentina, currently working in [New Relic](//newrelic.com) as a Software Engineer and living in sunny Barcelona.
 ---

 His interest in web development started back when he opened a website for the first time as a child and asked himself why it was so slow.